-Items contained in the Company's financial statements are measured in the currency of the primary economic environment in which the given entity operates ("functional currency").
-The financial statements are presented in the Polish złoty which is the functional currency and the presentation currency of the Company.
+Items included in the financial statements of individual Group companies are measured in the currency of the primary economic environment in which a given company operates (the "functional currency").
+The consolidated financial statements are presented in the Polish złoty, which is the functional currency of the Parent Company and the presentation currency of the Group.